yellcorp/dupescan/readme.rst

 ~~~~~~~~~

 usage: correlate [-h] [-v] [-m] [-r] [-a] [-c] [--no-colorize] [--no-summary]
-                 [--version]
+                 [--buffer-size SIZE] [--version]
                  DIR DIR

 Compare two directories by content.

 positional arguments:
   DIR                 Paths to the directories to be compared.

 optional arguments:
   -h, --help          show this help message and exit
   -v, --verbose       Log detailed information to STDERR.
   -m, --matches       List files that appear in both directories.
   -r, --removes       List files that appear only as a descendant of the first
                       directory.
-  -a, --adds      List files that appear only as a descendant of the second
+  -a, --adds          List files that appear only as a descendant of the
-                  directory.
+                      second directory.
   -c, --colorize      Colorize output.
   --no-colorize       Force colorizing off.
-If neither --colorize or --no-colorize
+If neither --colorize or --no-
-                  is specified, it will be enabled if a compatible terminal is
+                      colorize is specified, it will be enabled if a
-                  detected.
+                      compatible terminal is detected.
   --no-summary        Suppress the summary.
+  --buffer-size SIZE  Specifies the size of each buffer used when comparing
+                      files by content.
+This option accepts a byte count.
+The
+                      default is 4096.
   --version           show program's version number and exit

 If none of -m/--matches, -r/--removes, -a/--adds is specified, all are
 reported.